Mindset & Lifestyle

 Maverick great poker movies

-Maverick follows a poker player playing cards in a fictional city of the American West in the 1850s as he looks to put together enough money to play in a poker tournament.
+Maverick follows a poker player in a fictional city of the American West in the 1850s as he tries to raise enough money to enter a poker tournament.

 Along the way, Maverick (played by none other than Mel Gibson) comes across countless obstacles and looks for innovative ways to get around them, often in a very comical way.